 A NEW WAY TO TELL TIME

-The biggest project in the Fall semester is the clock project, An iconic assignment in the VCD program at ASU that is notorious to cause a lot of sleepless nights and the occasional tears.
-Students are asked to think of a way to display a certain message or statistic based on your social issue, while still displaying time accurately.
+The biggest project in the Fall semester is the clock project.
+Students are asked to think of a way to display a certain message or statistic based on their social issue, while still displaying time accurately.
 With this project, we come up with a new visual way to represent a specific aspect of our issues and in my case, Mass Incarceration.